This article is going to show you how to fix CB coax cable easily with some basic tools and household items.

-When the everything has cooled down take the insulation tape and wrap it around the hooks to separate the core from the screen making sure none of the fine screen wires are trapped under the installation tape and causing a short circuit.
+When everything has cooled down, take the insulation tape and wrap it around the hooks to separate the core from the screen making sure none of the fine screen wires are trapped under the insulation tape and causing a short circuit.

 Joining together the screen

-Try to spread the screen wires out as much as possible and join by twisting them together with your fingers, don’t panic if it is twisted up into a thin strand as the silver foil we put on next will solve this problem.
+Try to spread the screen wires out as much as possible and join by twisting them together with your fingers, don’t panic if its twisted up into a thin strand as the silver foil we put on next will solve this problem.

-Lay the screen flat before soldering taking care not to melt the installation tape covering the core hooks.
+Lay the screen flat before soldering taking care not to melt the insulation tape covering the core hooks.

-Let the screen joint cool and remove any sharp bits with the cutters paying close attention the underneath of the joint so nothing will pierce the installation covering the core hooks.
+Let the screen joint cool and remove any sharp bits with the cutters paying close attention the underneath of the joint so nothing will pierce the insulation covering the core hooks.

 Apply the Silver Foil